-The Brighton & Hove Chutzpah Choir explores all these traditions and builds on them, adding four-part arrangements of folk songs, contemporary compositions and some improvisation, while respecting and learning about the history, style and cultural contexts in which the music originated and developed.
+The Brighton & Hove Yiddish Choir Chutzpah explores all these traditions and builds on them, adding four-part arrangements of folk songs, contemporary compositions and some improvisation, while respecting and learning about the history, style and cultural contexts in which the music originated and developed.

 The group meet most Tuesdays 11am – 1pm in Hove to rehearse and perform once or twice a season.
 It is open to people of all backgrounds and singing levels, without auditions.
 Sheet music, translations and transliterations are available.